nathancahill/split/README.md

 ## Split.js

-Split.js is a lightweight (2kb), non-opionionated utility for creating adjustable split views or panes.
+Split.js is a lightweight (2kb), unopinionated utility for creating adjustable split views or panes.
 [Demo](http://nathancahill.github.io/Split.js/).

 No dependencies or markup required, just two or more elements with a common parent.
 Views can be split horizontally or vertically, with draggable gutters inserted between every two elements.